NBiB Guided tours @ Fringe by the sea

 1. Leuchie House: The Big Hare Trail

 NBiB offered its support to Leuchie House as it celebrated its 10th anniversary.
 Their Big Hare Trail was a spectacular public art event comprising 10 giant Hares hopping their way across North Berwick from Saturday, 10th July in 2021 for 10 weeks.
 The event has ended but you can still see one of the Hares in the country park on the southern edge of North Berwick.
 Alternatively, use this link to see a short video of all the Hares.

 NBIB helps the Day Centre with their garden area.
 Volunteers carry out routine maintenance, keep the garden tidy and have helped day centre clients to plant baskets with herbs and vegetables for use in the kitchen.

-NBIB has been one of the partners of the Fringe by the Sea festival in 2019, offering a guided horticultural walk as part of the programme and 'dressing' the festival village near the harbour by the provision of colourful planters, tubs and a floral bicycle.
+NBIB has been one of the partners of the Fringe by the Sea festival since 2019, offering a guided horticultural walk as part of the programme and 'dressing' the festival village near the harbour by the provision of colourful planters, tubs and a floral bicycle.
 NBIB helped to ensure that waste from the festival village was recycled and there was no plastic cutlery or straws.
-Since 2021 we have continued to supplying floral displays for the various venues
+Since 2021 we have continued to supply floral displays for the event site in the Lodge grounds.

 5. Lime Grove